-3 years into this RTW, people are asking me what we’ve used, what we haven’t, what we’ve ditched and what we’ve bought.
-So here are my new, updated, tried and tested travel essentials and RTW packing ideas for warm and multi-climates.
-We upgraded our wardrobes for cruises, trekking in Nepal, the UK, Europe and New York in winter as we went along, links are below.
+5+ years into this RTW, people are asking me what we’ve used, what we haven’t, what we’ve ditched and what we’ve bought.
+So here are my new, updated, tried and tested travel essentials for vacation and world travel, packing ideas for warm, cold and multi-climates.
+We upgrade our wardrobes for cruises, trekking in Nepal, the UK, Europe and New York in winter as we go along, links are below.

 Essential Electronics for Travel